openmelody/mt-plugin-configassistant/README.md

         MyPluginID:
             fieldset_1:
                 label: "This is a label for my fieldset"
-                description: "This is some text to display below my fieldset label"
+                hint: "This is some text to display below my fieldset label"
                 feedburner_id:
                     type: text
                     label: "Feedburner ID"